Ravicti Oral Liquid

 Nervous system problems (Neurotoxicity).
 Phenylacetate, a breakdown product of RAVICTI, may cause nervous system side effects.
 Call your doctor or get medical help right away if you get any of these symptoms while taking RAVICTI:

 - worsening neuropathy (numbness, tingling, or burning in your hands or feet)

 What is RAVICTI?

-RAVICTI is a prescription medicine used in adults and children 2 years of age and older for long-term management of high blood levels of ammonia (hyperammonemia) caused by a condition called urea cycle disorder (UCD).
-Ravicti should be used if the UCD cannot be managed with a low protein diet and dietary supplements alone.
+RAVICTI is a prescription medicine used in adults and children 2 years of age and older for long-term management of high blood levels of ammonia (hyperammonemia) caused by a condition called a urea cycle disorder (UCD).
+RAVICTI should be used if the UCD cannot be managed with a low protein diet and dietary supplements alone.
 RAVICTI must be used along with a low protein diet and in some cases dietary supplements.

 It is not known if RAVICTI is safe and effective in children 2 months to less than 2 years of age.

 - Children less than 2 months of age should not take RAVICTI because it may not be digested in babies less than 2 months of age.

 - Do not take RAVICTI if you are allergic to phenylbutyrate.

 Call your doctor or go to the nearest hospital emergency room if you get wheezing, shortness of breath, cough, low blood pressure, flushing, nausea or a rash while taking RAVICTI.